roby2014/mavspec/README.md

 * For **bitmask flags** (enum entries for enums which are bitmasks) we use `SCREAMING_SNAKE_CASE` with MAVLink enum name prefix stripped (whenever applicable).
 For example, if bitmask enum has name `VERY_IMPORTANT_FLAGS` and flag name is `VERY_IMPORTANT_FLAGS_THE_MATTER_OF_LIFE_AND_DEATH_FLAG`, then flag name will be `THE_MATTER_OF_LIFE_AND_DEATH_FLAG`.
-* In the case of collision with rust keywords, we use raw strings.
-For example, `type` field of `HEARTBEAT` message will be encoded as `r#type`.
+* In the case of collision with rust keywords, we add underscore suffix.
+For example, `type` field of `HEARTBEAT` message will be encoded as `type_`.
 * In the rare cases when symbolic name starts with numeric character, it will be prefixed with `_`.

+Check [`mavspec_examples_rust.rs`](examples/rust/src/bin/mavspec_examples_rust.rs) which shows how the last two cases of inconvenient names are handled (this is not something of high aesthetic value but in our defence we must say that all approaches we've considered looked equally ugly).

 CLI
 ---